armiiller/acloudguru-aws-cda/README.md

   - Cold HDD - Lowest cost, think file server
   - Magnetic - legacy, lowest cost of bootable types

+  Create a volume from encrypted snapshot, the volume will be encrypted Create a volume from an unencrypted snapshot, the volume will be unencrypted You can created encryted volumes root device volume can be encrypted by an OS level application, or creating a snapshot -> create a copy of the snapshot and select encrypt -> create image
+  **ebs volume has to be in same az as ec2 instance**

 ### ELB - Elastic Load Balancer
  - Application Load Balancer - Layer 7 - HTTP/S routing, URL matching/routing
  - Network Load Balancer - Layer 4 - Latency, extreme performance